Life Media has a longstanding commitment to promoting the need to sustain our planet and our society into the future.

 While readers gain information and inspiration about how to lessen their ecological footprint, our business activities also demonstrate the principles of healthy, simple, and sustainable living, as well as respectful choices about resource usage.

-Since a publishing company uses a great deal of paper, we have always made it a priority to use environmentally sound processes and paper, including a mix of paper that is post-consumer recycled, tree-free, non-chlorine bleached and preserving of old-growth forests.
+Since a publishing company can use a great deal of paper, we have always made it a priority to use environmentally sound processes and paper, including a mix of paper that is post-consumer recycled, tree-free, non-chlorine bleached and preserving of old-growth forests.
 Currently, that means printing our books on Forest Stewardship Council (FSC)-certified paper by a printer that is also FSC-certified, using soy-based inks.

 We use very little office paper because we conduct most of our business electronically in order to minimize the use of paper.
 In the mid 1990s, we began using paper that is tree-free, containing mostly hemp fiber.

-We avoid plastic packaging, and favor recycled or re-used packaging for shipping our books.
+We try to avoid plastic packaging, and favor recycled or re-used packaging for shipping our books.
 Our shipping department even uses a postage scale made from hemp plastic!
 We are committed to producing e-books and digital magazines, as a way of further reducing the use of paper.

 Minimizing our environmental footprint involves reducing waste, recycling, minimizing our consumption of water, electricity and fuel, which are also integral parts of our office management practices.
 Our office uses energy-efficient and natural lighting and our equipment is turned off when not being used.
-Our purchasing policy includes PVC reduction/elimination and use of recycled, salvaged and locally-produced materials.
+Our purchasing policy includes PVC reduction/elimination and use of recycled, salvaged, and locally-produced materials.
 We are a home-based virtual company, communicating digitally, avoiding environmentally damaging commutes and enhancing family life.

 In the 1990s, we pioneered the idea of waste-free events.
 Environmentally-friendly aspects of the first Natural Life Festival in 1997 included worm composting of all food waste, food vendors serving food with reusable or compostable plates/utensils (including, in one case, on banana leaves), a prohibition on vendor paper brochures and plastic bags, extensive recycling and a variety of other initiatives such as a car pooling service for visitors coming from outside the community.
 Subsequent events included free shuttles from public transit to the site.